Fab Five (University of Michigan)

 The Fab Five photographed by the University of Michigan athletic department in 1992.
 From left to right: Ray Jackson, Juwan Howard, Jalen Rose, Jimmy King and Chris Webber.

 The Fab Five was the 1991 University of Michigan men's basketball team recruiting class that many consider one of the greatest recruiting classes of all time.
 The class consisted of Detroit natives Chris Webber (#4) and Jalen Rose (#5), Chicago native Juwan Howard (#25), and two recruits from Texas: Plano's Jimmy King (#24) and Austin's Ray Jackson (#21).
 The Fab Five were the first team in NCAA history to compete in the championship game with all-freshman starters.
+Ultimately, Michigan forfeited the 112 games and its 1992 season for four players accepting over $616,000 from a Michigan booster.

 Their trend-setting but controversial antics on the court garnered much media attention.
 They are the subjects of The Fab Five, the highest-rated ESPN Films documentary ever produced, one of the featured teams in two of the highest-rated NCAA Men's Basketball Championship games ever played in terms of households (although not viewers), and a marketing juggernaut whose merchandise sales dwarfed even those of the national champion 1988–89 Michigan Wolverines men's basketball team.

 Four of the five participated in the 1991 McDonald's All-American Game.
 Four McDonald's All-Americans in a single recruiting class stood as an unbroken record until the 2013 McDonald's All-American Boys Game included six members of the entering class for the 2013–14 Kentucky Wildcats team.
 Four of the five members went on to play in the NBA.